 People with TBIs or PTSD who experience anxiety disorders may also benefit from relaxation therapy or meditation, which soothes their bodies and minds, and creates a peaceful mindset leading up to bedtime.

-Light therapy, or phototherapy, can improve sleep by essentially resetting your 24-hour circadian clock.
+Light therapy, or phototherapy, can improve sleep for TBI-related delayed sleep phase syndrome by essentially resetting your 24-hour circadian clock.
 Exposure to bright lights at certain times of the day will stimulate photoreceptors, or parts of the eye most sensitive to light; this often causes patients to fall asleep more easily and sleep later.
 Light therapy boxes are widely available over-the-counter, but you should not resort to this treatment method without approval from your physician.

 Sleep restriction, a form of behavioral therapy, may also work.
 Sleep restriction is essentially controlled sleep deprivation; the philosophy behind this practice is that one’s sleep efficiency (or how well/restorative our sleep is) will improve if they limit the time they spend in bed.
 People undergoing sleep restriction therapy are often asked to keep a sleep diary, in which they record their sleep activities night after night.
 Everyone has different benchmarks, but a good rule-of-thumb is that sleeping should take up at least 85% to 90% of the time you are in bed.
 There are some health risks to sleep restriction, so this process should always be supervised.